 Outspoken Advocate for LGBTQ Rights

-Harrison Browne is the first transgender athlete in North American professional sports.
+Harrison Browne was the first transgender athlete in North American professional sports.

-During his first two seasons in the NWHL, Harrison has been a trailblazer and pioneer for LGBTQ rights.
+During his three seasons in the NWHL, Harrison was a trailblazer and pioneer for LGBTQ rights.
 He helped form the first ever transgender policy in professional sports to aid both transmen and transwomen in their participation.
 He is also the appointed Inclusion Leader for the NWHL advisory board.
 Through his efforts, Harrison was recognized in 2016 by The Hockey News as one of hockey’s 100 Top People of Power.